Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Where `xxx` should be replaced with the commands for trimmomatic.

+Next the sequences alignment is performed which is done in the Linux Virtual Machine.
+Before starting the Linux Virtual Machine, the trimmed reads need to be copied to the shared folder with the command (note the accolades for the path_sharedfolder since this path contains a space and otherwise it is not correctly implemented):

+**`cp ${path_trimm_out}${filename::-6}'_trimmed.fastq' "${path_sharedfolder}"`**

+Now the protocol continues in the Linux Virtual Machine.

 ### 3. Sequence alignment and Reference sequence indexing; BWA (0.7.17) (Linux)

 The reads from sequencing are aligned to a reference genome.
-This is done in the Linux Virtual Machine, so the trimmed reads needs to be copied to the shared folder with the command (note the accolades for the path_sharedfolder since this path contains a space and otherwise it is not correctly implemented):
+This is done in the Linux Virtual Machine, so the previously defined variables do not work anymore in the Virtual Machine.

-**`cp ${path_trimm_out}${filename::-6}'_trimmed.fastq' "${path_sharedfolder}"`**
+If wanted, new variables can be defined within the Linux VM terminal.

+A. **`#!/bin/bash`**

+B. **`pathvm_sharedfolder='/media/sf_VMSharedFolder_Ubuntu64_1/'`**

+C. **`filenamevm='Cerevisiae_WT2_Michel2017.fastq'`**

+C. **`pathvm_refgenome=~/Documents/Reference_Sequences/Reference_Sequence_S288C/S288C_reference_sequence_R64-2-1_20150113.fsa`**

+D. **`pathvm_data=~/Documents/satay_data/Michel_WT2/`**

+E. **`mkdir ${pathvm_data}`**

+F. **`mv ${pathvm_sharedfolder}${filenamevm} ${pathvm_data}`**

+(If the installation protocol is followed that is located in the same folder as this file [Installation_Guide_SATAY_Analysis_Software], then BWA, SAMTools and SAMBamba is already added to the system path in the Virtual Machine, so no paths need to be explicitely defined for this.
+If the software is not added to the system path of the Virtual Machine, variables can be defined as well that store the absolute paths of the software packages).

-The alignment can be completed using different algorithms within BWA, but the ‘Maximal Exact Matches’ (MEM) algorithm is the recommended one (which is claimed to be the most accurate and fastest algorithm and is compatible with many downstream analysis tools).
+The alignment can be completed using different algorithms within BWA, but the ‘Maximal Exact Matches’ (MEM) algorithm is the recommended one (which is claimed to be the most accurate and fastest algorithm and is compatible with many downstream analysis tools, see [documentation](<http://bio-bwa.sourceforge.net/bwa.shtml>) for more information).
-For full documentation see [<http://bio-bwa.sourceforge.net/bwa.shtml>].
 BWA uses a FM-index, which uses the Burrows Wheeler Transform (BWT), to exactly align all the reads to the reference genome at the same time.
 Each alignment is given a score, based on the number of matches, mismatches and potential gaps and insertions.
 The highest possible score is 60, meaning that the read aligns perfectly to the reference sequence (this score is saved in the SAM file as MAPQ).
-Besides the required 11 fields in the SAM file, BWA gives some optional fields to indicate various aspects of the mapping, for example the alignment score (for a complete overview and explanation, see the documentation).
+Besides the required 11 fields in the SAM file, BWA gives some optional fields to indicate various aspects of the mapping, for example the alignment score (for a complete overview and explanation, see the [documentation](<http://bio-bwa.sourceforge.net/bwa.shtml>)).
 The generated SAM file also include headers where the names of all chromosomes are shown (lines starting with SQ).
 These names are used to indicate where each read is mapped to.

 Before use, the reference sequence should be indexed so that the program knows where to find potential alignment sites.
-This only has to be done once for each reference genome.
+This only has to be done *once* for each reference genome.
-It is recommended to copy the reference genome and remove the ‘write’ permission using the command line `chmod –w /path/to/backup/reference/sequence`.
+Index the reference genome using the command

-After this, index the reference genome using the command `bwa index /path/to/reference/sequence/file.fasta` This creates 5 more files in the same folder as the reference genome that BWA uses to speed up the process of alignment.
+`bwa index /path/to/reference/sequence/file.fasta`

+This creates 5 more files in the same folder as the reference genome that BWA uses to speed up the process of alignment.

 The alignment command should be given as

-`bwa mem [options] /path/to/reference/sequence/file.fasta /path/to/data/file.fastq > /path/to/output/file.sam`
+**`bwa mem [options] ${pathvm_refgenome} ${pathvm_data}${filenamevm} > ${pathvm_data}${filenamevm}'.sam'`**

 where `[options]` can be different statements as given in the documentation.
 Most importantly are: